adithyaov/adithyaov.github.io/posts/2019-07-08-acyclic-alga.md

 # Conclusion

+Although the `Ord` module makes it easier to work with acyclic graphs, it is not complete.
 `shrink` is a beautiful and a powerful operator which provides a safe and a complete way to construct acyclic graphs.
 But it cannot be used with the current implementation due to its side effects